dashpay/platform/packages/dashmate/README.md

 USAGE
   $ mn reset
 OPTIONS
-  --config=config  configuration name to use
+  -h, --hard           reset config as well as data -p, --platform-only  reset platform data only --config=config      configuration name to use
 ```

 To reset a node: